 The Mendips are steeped in history, with many remnants from the past still visible, the 20 Palaeolithic sites hidden amongst the limestone have yielded up all kinds of treasures over the years, from tools to bones.
-There are an extensive range of places to stay all over the Mendips, some of the best have to be the modern tree house which are fully kitted out with all the mod cons, luxury yurts, charming shepherds huts and the absolutely amazing eco houses that are available all over this area.
-For something on firmer ground the splendour of Harptree Court is hard to beat, situated close to Chew Valley lake, there are so many beautiful areas of the gardens to relax in.
+There is an extensive range of places to stay all over the Mendips, some of the best has to be the modern treehouse which are fully kitted out with all the mod cons, luxury yurts, charming shepherds huts and the absolutely amazing eco-houses that are available all over this area.
+For something on the firmer ground the splendour of Harptree Court is hard to beat, situated close to Chew Valley lake, there are so many beautiful areas of the gardens to relax in.
 On the other hand, you may prefer the staggering beauty of Stoberry House and gardens or the conveniently located Oak House Hotel.

 Mendips wedding photographer

-You will put so much time into organising your wedding, you need a Mendips wedding photographer who will work just as hard to capture as many of those amazing moments as possible.
+You will put so much time into organising your wedding you need a Mendips wedding photographer who will work just as hard to capture as many of those amazing moments as possible.
 As you can see from my portfolio I observe what is happening and document it using natural light where possible to create beautiful, emotive images.
-We can arrange a time for portraits but apart from that I just capture what is going on around me and photograph the wedding exactly how it happens, nothing staged or set up.
+We can arrange a time for portraits but apart from that I just capture what is going on around me and photograph the wedding exactly how it happens.
 It does not matter how big or small your wedding will be or where it is, I would just love to be there.
-If you like my style of photography and you feel a connection with my work please get in touch using the online form below.
+If you like my style as a documentary wedding photographer and you feel a connection with my work please get in touch using the online form below.